 - Invest in a leaf blower to blast those scurvy leaves into a corner where they can await their fate – ah well I have one of those and we come back to the problem above, wet leaves which are the norm at this time of year.
 Also it can be a bit windy so you end up blowing leaves back to where they were a few moments ago – a groundhog day of leaves.

 - “Invest” in a leaf vacuum – now we are talking… a device that sucks up those pesky leaves and also chops them up before depositing them in convenient bag.
-Hmmm… perhaps not… I suspect wet leaves will easily gum up this fine machine and for most of us it means something you have to power using a cable – a what?!
+Hmmm… perhaps not… I suspect wet leaves will easily gum up this fine machine and for most of us lowly non-estate gardeners it means something involving power using a cable – a what?!

 Ok, I agree – it really does look like a pram (but probably much cheaper) however once you take it for a spin you will find yourself in leaf sweeping heaven.
 There is nothing, and I mean nothing more satisfying that hurling the leaf sweeper at a carpet of leaves and looking back to see that lovely bare area behind you.